ArturShatailo/ArturShatailo/README.md

 Hi,
 I'm Arthur 👋 and I'm glad to welcome you on my GitHub account 🙂 Just have fun and discover the work I've done, I hope that knowledge I'm sharing here will be helpful.
-Anyway, ask me if some clarification is needed and I will help:
+Anyway, ask me if some clarification is needed:

 📧 arturshatailo@gmail.com